Cummings $35 Million Grant Program

 Local Grant Program

-Cummings Foundation has awarded $500 million to date in greater Boston.
-In 2024, it will grant an additional $30 million.
+Cummings Foundation has awarded more than $650 million to date in greater Boston.
+In 2027, it will grant an additional $35 million.
 These funds will be shared by 150 local-area nonprofits and will be awarded as multi-year grants, to be paid over either three or 10 years.

 $30 million equation

 Before beginning a proposal, please carefully review the information below.
-It may be helpful to pay particular attention to the changes for the 2024 grant cycle.
 Applicants are also encouraged to read the comprehensive FAQ page.

 Merrimack Valley Dream Center